After company liquidation, the company’s assets are distributed, its debts are settled, and the company is officially dissolved.

 After a company is liquidated, the liquidator arranges for it to be struck off the Companies House register, marking the end of its legal existence in the UK.
 This involves the liquidator completing duties such as asset realisation and creditor repayment before notifying Companies House of the company’s readiness for dissolution.
 Typically, the company is removed from the register about three months after this notification.

-Directors must maintain certain records for at least six years following the company’s dissolution.
+You must maintain certain records for at least six years following the company’s dissolution.
 These records include:

 • Financial statements and accounting records